hansschuijff/genesis-enews-block/readme.txt

 === Genesis Enews Block ===
-Contributors:      The WordPress Contributors
+Contributors:      Hans Schuijff
-Tags:              block
+Tags:              enews, optin, newsletter
 Tested up to:      5.8.0
 Stable tag:        0.1.0
-License:           GPL-2.0-or-later
+License:           GPLv2
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Example block written with ESNext standard and JSX support – build step required.
+A block version of the genesis eNews Extended widget.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+Just install and activate the plugin and you can add an optin form anywhere a block can be added.

 == Installation ==